From the Estate Planning and Probate Group

 What are the best assets to place in a trust?

-If your goal is to transfer assets into an irrevocable trust in order to reduce your taxable estate, certain assets can be used to leverage your annual exclusion gifts of $14,000.
-In other words, if you place highly appreciating assets in trust, you will not only transfer the initial $14,000, but all future growth (income and appreciation) as well.
+If your goal is to transfer assets into an irrevocable trust in order to reduce your taxable estate, certain assets can be used to leverage your gift tax annual exclusion.
+In other words, if you place highly appreciating assets in trust, you will not only transfer the initial amount, but all future growth (income and appreciation as well).
+Thus, some assets are “better” than others when it comes to excluding the asset from your estate and maximizing the amount that will pass tax-free to beneficiaries.
 For instance, if you place a certificate of deposit in trust, it may grow at a rate of 3% per year.
 However, if you place real estate in trust, it may grow at a rate of 6% per year.
 In five years, there may be a significant difference between what you retained in your estate and what has grown in the trust.
-Now, if you were renting the real estate, the additional net income grows in the trust and you have enhanced the $14,000 initial transfer even further.
-Moreover, suppose you have a life insurance policy with a current value of $14,000 and a death benefit of $1 million.
-If you place the policy in trust, you have turned your $14,000 transfer into a $1 million transfer.
+Now, if you were renting the real estate, the additional net income grows in the trust and you have enhanced the initial transfer even further.
+Moreover, suppose you have a life insurance policy with a current value of $10,000 and a death benefit of $1 million.
+If you place the policy in trust, you have turned your $10,000 transfer into a $1 million tax-free benefit for your beneficiaries.
 The benefit of transferring life insurance policies is more fully explained below.

 Can I sell assets to the Trust?